ius-csg/cslabs-backend/README.md

 #### Setup steps for connecting to a proxmox server

+These steps are only required if you plan on starting a lab.

 * Build the project
 * Copy `CSLabs.Api/appsettings.json` to `CSLabs.Console/bin/Debug/netcoreapp2.2`
 * Change directory into Console build directory `cd CSLabs.Console/bin/Debug/netcoreapp2.2`